-As discussed above, however, the characterization of the Class 1B-1 Notes as NPCs for U.S. federal income tax purposes is uncertain and the Class 1B-1 Notes may, for example, be treated as another type of derivative issued by us, as a guarantee contract or as an equity interest.
-A characterization as an interest other than an NPC may be more likely because Tranche Write-down Amounts for the Class 1B-1 Notes are based on actual losses.
-In the event that the Class 1B-1 Notes are characterized as a derivative other than an NPC, we believe that the payments with respect to the Class 1B-1 Notes are most closely analogous to payments on an NPC, and therefore the NPC sourcing and withholding rules should likely apply in the case of such characterization.
-However, if the Class 1B-1 Notes were treated as an equity interest or as a guarantee contract, payments with respect to the Class 1B-1 Notes generally would be subject to U.S. withholding tax (at a 30 percent rate unless reduced or eliminated by an applicable income tax treaty).
-Because of the uncertainty concerning the proper characterization of the Class Coupon payments with respect to the Class 1B-1 Notes, to the extent that Fannie Mae makes payments to a non-U.S. Person not exempt from withholding with respect to a Class 1B-1 Note, Fannie Mae and its paying agent intend to withhold U.S. federal income tax on the entire amount of each Class Coupon payment (as adjusted as a result of any Modification Events) with respect to such Class 1B-1 Note at a rate of 30 percent, other than in the situations described below.
+As discussed above, however, the characterization of the Class 2B-1 Notes as NPCs for U.S. federal income tax purposes is uncertain and the Class 2B-1 Notes may, for example, be treated as another type of derivative issued by us, as a guarantee contract, debt instrument or equity interest.
+A characterization as an interest other than an NPC may be more likely because Tranche Write-down Amounts for the Class 2B-1 Notes are based on actual losses.
+In the event that the Class 2B-1 Notes are characterized as a derivative other than an NPC, we believe that the payments with respect to the Class 2B-1 Notes are most closely analogous to payments on an NPC, and therefore the NPC sourcing and withholding rules should likely apply in the case of such characterization.
+Similarly, no U.S. withholding tax would apply if the Class 2B-1 Notes are treated as debt instruments.
+However, if the Class 2B-1 Notes were treated as an equity interest or as a guarantee contract, payments with respect to the Class 2B-1 Notes generally would be subject to U.S. withholding tax (at a 30 percent rate unless reduced or eliminated by an applicable income tax treaty).
+Because of the uncertainty concerning the proper characterization of the Class Coupon payments with respect to the Class 2B-1 Notes, to the extent that Fannie Mae makes payments to a non-U.S. Person not exempt from withholding with respect to a Class 2B-1 Note, Fannie Mae and its paying agent intend to withhold U.S. federal income tax on the entire amount of each Class Coupon payment (as adjusted as a result of any Modification Events) with respect to such Class 2B-1 Note at a rate of 30 percent, other than in the situations described below.
 Further, Fannie Mae expects that other withholding agents making such payments to a non-U.S. Person will also withhold on such payments at such rate.

-If payments with respect to the Class 1B-1 Notes are effectively connected with a non-U.S. Person's conduct of a trade or business in the United States (and if an income tax treaty applies, such payments are attributable to a U.S. permanent establishment), these payments would not be subject to U.S. withholding tax, regardless of the characterization of the Class 1B-1 Notes (but would be subject to U.S. federal income tax in the same manner as they would be if received by a U.S. Person).
-Such non-U.S. Persons must timely provide the withholding agent a properly-executed IRS Form W-8ECI or other documentation as may be prescribed by U.S. tax authorities stating that the receipt of payments with respect to its Class 1B-1 Notes is effectively connected with that non-U.S. Person's conduct of a trade or business in the United States (and if an income tax treaty applies, such payments are attributable to a U.S. permanent establishment).
+If payments with respect to the Class 2B-1 Notes are effectively connected with a non-U.S. Person's conduct of a trade or business in the United States (and if an income tax treaty applies, such payments are attributable to a U.S. permanent establishment), these payments would not be subject to U.S. withholding tax, regardless of the characterization of the Class 2B-1 Notes (but would be subject to U.S. federal income tax in the same manner as they would be if received by a U.S. Person).
+Such non-U.S. Persons must timely provide the withholding agent a properly-executed IRS Form W-8ECI or other documentation as may be prescribed by U.S. tax authorities stating that the receipt of payments with respect to its Class 2B-1 Notes is effectively connected with that non-U.S. Person's conduct of a trade or business in the United States (and if an income tax treaty applies, such payments are attributable to a U.S. permanent establishment).